The Maine (band)

 The Maine is an American rock band from Tempe, Arizona.
 Formed in 2007, the group consists of lead vocalist, guitarist and pianist John O'Callaghan, lead guitarist Jared Monaco, bass guitarist Garrett Nickelsen, drummer Patrick Kirch, and rhythm guitarist Kennedy Brock.
-The band is joined by touring member Adam Simons, as of 2018, who plays keys, rhythm and lead guitar as well as percussion.

 Their first release, the Stay Up, Get Down extended play, was released in 2007, followed by the five-song EP, The Way We Talk, on December 11, 2007.
 The band's first full-length studio album, Can't Stop Won't Stop, was released July 8, 2008, while their second full-length album, Black & White, was released on July 13, 2010.
-Since then, the band has independently released seven albums including Pioneer (2011), Forever Halloween (2013), American Candy (2015), Lovely Little Lonely (2017), You Are OK (2019), XOXO: From Love and Anxiety in Real Time (2021), and The Maine (2023).
+Since then, the band has independently released eight albums including Pioneer (2011), Forever Halloween (2013), American Candy (2015), Lovely Little Lonely (2017), You Are OK (2019), XOXO: From Love and Anxiety in Real Time (2021), The Maine (2023), and Joy Next Door (2026).

 History

 Early years (2006–2007)

 Bassist Garrett Nickelsen and drummer Patrick Kirch had been playing in a hardcore band called the Kerosene Kids.
 When the lead singer of the group left, they opted to start over with a new name and sound.
-In January 2007, when they were still in high school, Nickelsen and Kirch regrouped as the Maine.
+In January 2007, when they were still in high school, Nickelsen and Kirch regrouped as The Maine.
 The name came from the song "Coast of Maine" by Ivory.
 Singer John O'Callaghan joined soon after auditions - with no prior vocal experience - along with guitarists Alex Ross and Ryan Osterman.
 Together, they released their debut EP Stay Up, Get Down on May 8, 2007.
 Months later, Osterman and Ross left the band and were replaced by Kennedy Brock and Jared Monaco.
 In November 2007, The Maine signed to Fearless Records.
 They released their debut single "The Way We Talk" on December 10, 2007.
 On the following day, they released their second EP, The Way We Talk which was produced by Matt Grabe.
 The EP peaked at number ten on the US Billboard Heatseekers Albums chart and sold 50,000 copies.
 The EP also peaked at number 45 on the US Independent Albums chart.